 where $\eta_{\rm X,pla}$ is the X-ray radiation efficiency of the spin-down power.

 The collapse of a magnetar into a black hole should occur when a considerable amount of rotation energy is lost.
 So the spin-down timescale $\tau$ should be close to the break time $t_{\rm b}$.
-We assume $\tau=t_{\rm b}$, and have
+We assume $\tau=t_{\rm b}$, and we have

 where $I$ and $P$ are the moment of inertia and rotation period of Mag07, respectively.
 Theoretically, when the mass of Mag07 $M_{\rm NS}$ equals the maximum mass $M_{\rm max}$ that the star can support, the collapse will occur.
-The critical mass $M_{\rm max}$ depends on the equation of state (EoS) and rotation period $P$ of NSs.
-According to the observation of binary neutron star merger GW170817/GRB 170817A, the upper limit on rest mass of NSs is constrained as $M_{\rm res,max}\leq 2.2\;\rm M_{\odot}$ (Margalit \& Metzger 2017) \footnote{A stiff EoS still has the possibility of existence (Yu, Liu, \& Dai 2018).}.
-Here, the parameters in the EoS APR4 (Read et al. 2009) that $M_{\rm res,max}=2.2\;\rm M_{\odot}$, $I=2.1\times 10^{45}\;\rm g\cdot cm^{2}$, and star radius $R=11.0\;\rm km$ are adopted.
+The critical mass $M_{\rm max}$ depends on the equation of state (EoS) and rotational period $P$ of NSs.
+According to the observation of the NS binary merger (GW170817/GRB 170817A/kilonova AT2017gfo), the upper limit on rest mass of NSs is constrained as $M_{\rm res,max}\leq 2.2\;\rm M_{\odot}$ (Margalit \& Metzger 2017) \footnote{A stiff EoS still has the possibility of existence (Yu, Liu, \& Dai 2018).}.
+Here, we adopt the parameters in the EoS APR4 (Read et al. 2009) that $M_{\rm res,max}=2.2\;\rm M_{\odot}$, $I=2.1\times 10^{45}\;\rm g\cdot cm^{2}$ and star radius $R=11.0\;\rm km$.